jbfavre/trafficserver/doc/developer-guide/api/functions/TSHttpTxnErrorBodySet.en.rst

 Note that both string arguments must be allocated with :c:func:`TSmalloc` or :c:func:`TSstrdup`.
 The :arg:`mimetype` is optional, and if not provided it defaults to :literal:`text/html`.
-Sending an empty string would prevent setting a content type header (but that is not adviced).
+Sending an empty string would prevent setting a content type header (but that is not advised).